gbmitchell/math4610/HW2/problem_8.md

 The result in both cases is convergence to an approximation of a bracketed root for the defined functions f(x).
 In each case the hybrid routine starts with one iteration of the newton method.
-If the value from the first iteration of the newton method does not fall within the interval specified then bisection is implimented to narrow the interval by an error of about 10^(-1).
-Another iteration of newtons method is done and if the result falls within the narrowed interval then newtons method is used to finish the approximation to an error of 10^(-10).
+If the value from the first iteration of the newton method does not fall within the interval specified, then bisection is implimented to narrow the interval by an error of about 10^(-1).
+Another iteration of newtons method is done and if the result falls within the narrowed interval, then newtons method is used to finish the approximation to an error of 10^(-10).
 Each stage of the hybrid newton method is displayed in the data above, this includes the different iterations for newtons and bisection methods.